Guillaume Gouix

 Guillaume Gouix ([ɡwiks]; born 30 November 1983) is a French actor, director and screenwriter.
 He starred in the limited television series Gone for Good (2021).

 Career

 Guillaume Gouix learned acting at the Conservatory of Marseille, then at the Regional School of actors of Cannes.

-On stage, he works often with directors of Didier Galas, Jean-Pierre Vincent and Bruno Bayen±.
+On stage, he often works with directors such as Didier Galas, Jean-Pierre Vincent and Bruno Bayen.

-Gouix made his big screen debut in the film "Deuxième quinzaine de juillet" directed by Christophe Reichert.
-He is also known for the role of Serge in the TV Series The Returned.
+Gouix made his big screen debut in the film Deuxième quinzaine de juillet directed by Christophe Reichert.
+He is also known for the role of Serge in the TV series The Returned.

 Personal life

 Since 2014, Gouix has been in a relationship with French actress Alysson Paradis.
 In September 2015, the couple's first child, a son, was born.
 On 22 April 2022, Paradis announced that she's expecting her second child with Gouix.
+In August 2022, she gave birth to their second child.